carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/index.md

 !!!
 Info "Trailblazer vs UE pathfinding tools"
     This {==grid-based==} plugin is {==not==} intended to replace Unreal Engine's built-in pathfinding tools.
 It is tailored for developers who require complete control over all path locations and intricate navigation scenarios within a grid-based environment.
 It is not ideally suited for highly complex landscapes and environments.

 !!!
-Warning "Handling complex enviroments"
+Warning "Handling complex environments"
     To enhance the flexibility of pathfinding in unusual situations, I've introduced additional settings that influence obstacle detection.
 These settings allow for the detection of circular objects (provided they have a sphere collision) and rotated rectangular objects that don't align with the grid.

     {==It's important to note that these settings should primarily be reserved for edge cases, confined spaces, or complex scenarios where no path is found.==}